Gregory Woods

 Gregory Woods (born 1953 in Egypt) is a British poet.
 He was the Chair in Gay and Lesbian Studies at Nottingham Trent University from 1998 to 2013.
 He is the author of five books of literary and LGBT studies criticism, and seven poetry collections.

 Early life and family

-Gregory Woods was born in 1953 in Egypt.
+Gregory Woods was born in 1953 in Cairo, Egypt.
 He grew up in Ghana.
 He was educated at The Oratory School and the University of East Anglia (BA English and American Literature, 1974; MA Modern Literature, 1975; PhD, 1983; DLitt, 2005).
-He is the cousin of BBC Radio 4 'Today Programme presenter Justin Webb.
-However, Webb's father, Peter Woods, is not related to Gregory Woods.
+He is the cousin of BBC Radio 4 Today programme presenter Justin Webb; Woods's mother, Charmion, was the elder sister of Webb's mother, Gloria (there is no relationship, however, between Webb's father, Peter Woods, and Gregory Woods, despite the shared name).